 - Boston is one of the top three destinations in the U.S. for international students to study.

-- BU undergrads come from nearly 100 countries.
+- BU undergrads come from more than 100 countries.
 This creates a diverse student body providing students with exposure to global cultures, perspectives and learning in classrooms, and in our residential community.

 - Boston University was one of the first universities in the United States to send students abroad, and the first university to provide internships on several continents.

 - BU has more than 90 study abroad and internship programs throughout the world.
 Every school/college at BU has a program specifically tailored to its area(s) of study.